 You should assign 1/1 priority to the channels that have fast changing information, like the “Timing advance”.
 You can assign 1/100 priority to the channels that doesn’t need frequent update, like the “Engine coolant temperature” channel.

-Of course, with the new priorities the update rate is still limited and if there are 200 channels assigned to the 1/100 group, every one of this channel can be updated once every 200 reads.
+Of course, the update rate is still limited and if there are 200 channels assigned to the 1/100 group, every one of this channel can be updated once every 200 reads.

 OBD communication preview in dynamometer software